A GUIDE TO THE BEST VILLAGES IN THE COTSWOLDS

 Things to do: There isn’t much going on in Naunton but that can be its biggest attraction.
 This is the type of place to sit back and watch the world go by, take leisurely strolls or go for long hikes in the countryside.
 For food and drink, there’s The Black Horse Inn which serves a selection of traditional ales and some classic pub grub.

-A trip to Bourton-on-the-Water isn’t quite complete without a visit to one of its many tea rooms or one of its cosy pubs.
-So if you’re looking for somewhere to fill your boots, this is the place to come.
+A trip to Bourton-on-the-Water isn’t quite complete without a visit to one of its many tea rooms or one of its cozy pubs.
+So if you’re looking for somewhere to fill your boots, Bourton-on-the-Water is the place to come.
 This is another beautiful village in the Cotswolds that is simply great for walking around and exploring on foot.

 Things to do: We enjoy watching the world go by here, but there are also lots of attractions to keep you busy.
 Including Birdland Park and Gardens, The Model Village, Cotswold Motoring Museum, and The Dragonfly Maze.
 When it comes to pubs, some of the local hangouts include The Mousetrap Inn, The Old New Inn and Kingsbridge which has fantastic riverside views.

-Not too far from Bourton-on-the-Water is The Slaughters.
-Technically not one village, but consisting of twin villages, Upper Slaughter and Lower Slaughter with a steam that connects the two of them together.
+Not too far from Bourton-on-the-Water, and another village to visit, is The Slaughters.
+Technically not one village, but consisting of twin villages, Upper Slaughter and Lower Slaughter with a stream that connects the two of them together.
 Their unique names come from an old English term which actually means ‘muddy place’.
 But today, they are far from their old description and are picturesque destinations with amazing architecture that has been untouched since 1906!

 It really is like a step back in time, and a trip here is ideal for anyone who prefers a slow pace of life.
-The Slaughters are particularly popular with couples who are in search of romantic mini-moon or holiday.
+The Slaughters are particularly popular with couples who are in search of a romantic mini-moon or vacation.

-Things to do: Upper Slaughter’s Eyford House is a must-see (voted as Britain’s Best House in Country Life Magazine) whilst Lower Slaughter’s Copse Hill Road is made for lovers (voted as England’s Most Romantic Road).
+Things to do: Upper Slaughter’s Eyford House is a must-see (voted as Britain’s Best House in Country Life Magazine) whilst Lower Slaughter’s Copse Hill Road is made for lovers (voted as England’s Most Romantic Road) and is wonderful inspiration for honeymoons and romance.

 An attractive rural village located along the southern fringe of Worcestershire, with a rich history dating back to Roman times.
 Ashton-under-Hill is also famed as the once home of English farmer and author, Fred Archer, who based many of his stories on this picturesque region, with many books drawing inspiration directly from Ashton-under-Hill and other surrounding villages.